NickB-26/Extracting-and-Interpreting-Browser-Artifacts-on-Windows/README.md

   <em>Figure: Downloading ChromeCacheView from NirSoft</em>
 </p>

-2. Extracted to `Desktop\Project 4` alongside the other NirSoft tools.
+2. Extract to `Desktop\Project 4` alongside the other NirSoft tools.

 ### Installing DB Browser for SQLite

-1. Downloaded the 64-bit standard installer (`DB.Browser.for.SQLite-v3.13.1-win64.msi`, latest release at the time) from [sqlitebrowser.org/dl](https://sqlitebrowser.org/dl/).
+1. Download the 64-bit standard installer (`DB.Browser.for.SQLite-v3.13.1-win64.msi`, latest release at the time) from [sqlitebrowser.org/dl](https://sqlitebrowser.org/dl/).
 The page also offers portable `.zip` builds and 32-bit / ARM64 variants if you need them.

 <p align="center">